 Rogue and Vagabond – Garrett Street alongside Glover Park.
 A blend of rock’n’roll, interesting art and indoor/outdoor park flow.
 Thin crust pizza or toasties to accompany your craft beer.
 Check out the tap beer handles.

 Husk Eatery and Bar – Ghuznee Street opposite Glover Park.
 The Choice Brothers brewers and Karamu Coffee combined.
 Excellent food, and some interesting collaborations planned going forward.
 Look out for the barrel on the street.
-7 days and nights.

 See more about Wellington micro-breweries, locales and classes.